-The state requires employers to cooperate with public health authorities investigating any cases, suspected cases, outbreaks or suspected outbreaks of COVID-19.
-Any employers who do not follow the governor’s proclamation can be cited and fined.
+The state requires employers to cooperate with public health authorities investigating any cases, suspected cases, outbreaks or suspected outbreaks of COVID-19 (WAC 246-101-425).
+This includes providing public health authorities with information about workers with COVID-19 if requested

 Maintain healthy business operations

-- Appoint a COVID-19 supervisor to trace cases in the workforce and alert anyone who may have been exposed.
-The supervisor should help employees who have tested positive trace their contacts with coworkers.
-The supervisor should also prepare resources to assist workers who need guidance about how to isolate or quarantine at home.
-The supervisor must maintain the privacy of employees’ protected health information.
+- Keep track of cases in the workforce. and alert anyone who may have been exposed.
+Managers should help employees who have tested positive trace their contacts with coworkers and also prepare resources to assist workers who need guidance about how to isolate or quarantine at home.
+Businesses with more than 50 workers at the job site must also report outbreaks to the Washington State Department of Labor and Industries.
+The privacy of employees’ protected health information must always be maintained.

 - Do not require a doctor’s note from any employees with symptoms of COVID-19.

 - Communicate supportive workplace policies, such as telework options, employee assistance programs, and alternatives to public-facing duties – in the preferred language of employees.

 The Department of Health (DOH) in conjunction with the Department of Labor & Industries (L&I) continue to respond to the novel coronavirus disease 2019 (COVID-19) pandemic.
 DOH and L&I adopted revisions to the initial emergency rule for temporary worker housing.
 DOH and L&I filed the initial emergency rules on May 13, 2020.
 As the pandemic continues to impact residents of Washington state and temporary worker housing occupants, and in response to the Governor’s guidance, DOH and L&I filed subsequent emergency rules through January 14, 2023 to protect occupants from COVID-19 hazards in licensed temporary worker housing.

 These new, revised emergency rules took effect September 16, 2022.